Auto Crop Advanced

 Script for Adobe Photoshop

 This script is an advanced version of the Photoshop script Auto Crop.
 Like the basic version, the script crops images using Photoshop’s Select Subject feature, and adds minimum margins to arrive at defined dimensions.
-But unlike the basic version, this advanced version gives the user independent control of all four margins, and adds the option to scale the result when the image does not reach the crop.
-Also this version adds the option of saving working PSD files if desired.
+But unlike the basic version, this advanced version gives the user independent control of all four margins, including negative values for any or all, and adds the option to scale the result when the image does not reach the crop.
+The advanced version also adds the option to save working PSD files if desired.

 - Set margins independently